Our Mission

 The DLS case manager communicates with the Department of Motor Vehicles (DMV) and the Vermont Judicial Bureau to determine the requirements for reinstatement.
 Following this, participants will work with the DLS case manager to develop a contract, including a payment plan.
 This payment plan will be tailored to the participant’s financial situation.

 Some individuals may be eligible for a reduction in their debt.
 Some participants may provide community service and/or participate in an educational program in exchange for a reduction in fees and fines owed.
-Reductions will be made on a case-by-case basis at the discretion of the DLS case manager as allowed by law and program policies.
+Reductions will be made on a case-by-case basis at the discretion of the DLS Coordinator as allowed by law and program policies.
 Eligibility for such reduction is based on the participant’s financial situation.
 Not all participants or tickets will be eligible for a reduction.

 This contract will be presented as a motion to the Vermont Judicial Bureau (VJB) for review.
 If approved by the VJB Hearing Officer, DMV is notified of the participant’s compliance with VJB.
 The participant must still satisfy reinstatement requirements before regaining their license.
 These reinstatement requirements may include: obtaining SR22 insurance, resolve traffic fines owed to other states, et cetera.